Contract contingencies are in place to protect prospective VA buyers from the unknown.

 Buyers can walk away from the deal with their earnest money if they're unable to agree with the seller regarding inspection-related issues.

 Answer a few questions below to speak with a specialist about what your military service has earned you.

 Many VA buyers seek loan preapproval before starting the house hunt and getting under contract.
 That gives buyers a clear sense of their purchasing power and what it takes to close on the loan.
 It also shows sellers you're a serious contender.

 But preapproval is not a guarantee you'll ultimately secure financing.

-Both you and your property have to meet lender and VA criteria before your loan can be finalized.
-Underwriters will take a deeper look at your loan file once you’re under contract, and there’s often a host of conditions that need to be met in order for your loan to move to closing and finally to funding.
+Both you and your property have to meet lender and VA criteria before finalizing your loan.
+Underwriters will take a deeper look at your loan file once you're under contract, and there's often a host of conditions that need to be met for your loan to move to closing and finally to funding.

 Some buyers might want or need to make a purchase agreement contingent on the sale of their current home.

 Sellers might be less than thrilled to see this.
 A seller has no idea if you live in a highly marketable home or an eyesore in an undesirable area.
 It's tough for sellers to know if they should take a chance on an offer with this contingency or hold out for a more solid buyer.

 Talk to your real estate agent regarding this contingency.
 You may be buying in an area where this contingency is commonplace.
 But in hot real estate markets, it can put buyers at a disadvantage.

 Appraisal contingencies protect buyers if the home they want to buy turns out to be worth less than what they offered to pay.